-At this point, ears perked up and people got interested.
+At this point, the name Virgin attached to the project made a lot of ears perk up and people got interested.
 People started to get excited (again).
 Good things started to happen.
 The Virgin name had done what it was meant to do.
 It helped change people’s perceptions of the project and that motivated elected officials to move a little quicker in clearing the hurdles needed to move the project from the dream stage to reality.

 It Became a Reality!